savochkin/PokerHandKata/README.md

 ---

-## 🎯 Task 2: Implement an Adapter for External Audit System (60-90 min)
+## 🎯 Task 2: Implement an Adapter for External Audit System

 **Goal:** Apply what you learned by implementing an adapter that integrates with an external system.